mome44/CV_project/README.md

 - pipeline_testing.py: the pipeline of the method in the paper that loads our trained models and compute the accuracy
 - pipeline_baseline_testing.py: the pipeline of the baseline method

+### Notebook
+In the notebook CV_project.ipynb we have the exact same code in the files above but structured in the notebook format

+### Other files
+- ccpd.yaml is the file that YOLO uses for loading the database so without using our custom class
+- vocab.json contains the vocabulary dictionary that is used by PDLPR and it is generated during training
+- CV_project_presentation.pdf the presentation of our project

+## Authors

+- Carlotta Anna Maria Ciani 1881291
+- Michela Fuselli 1883535
+- Simone Federico Laganà 1946083

+A.a 2024/2025